mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 It felt kind of weird being in public and saying stuff like that.
 “Thanks, me too,” I said shyly.

 I knew the date wasn’t going to be extravagant, but it was sort of odd.
 It felt like hanging out, even when I met Kent at the library or when I went on my date with Chris.
 I guess I was subconsciously suppressing my feelings for Kent because I didn’t feel them as strongly as I did the past few days.
-It was still nice to get to talk to each other, but it just didn’t feel… right.
+It was still nice to get to talk to each other, but it just didn’t feel... right.

 After Kent and I finished our meal at Costa Vida, he and I were about to part ways at the traffic light.
 It sounded like he was going to do something with one of his roommates.
 “Well, it was really nice spending time with you!”
 Kent said.
 He and I gave each other a hug.
 “I feel so bad that you came along to watch the movie.”

 I didn’t mind at all.
 “No, don’t.
-I’m glad I got to spend time with you,” I said shyly.
+I’m glad I got to spend time with you,” I said.

 “Aw, thanks.
 Maybe we can plan on doing something next week.
 By the way, how have you felt about your sexuality and being at BYU?
-Have you had any sorts of experiences with that?”
+Have you had any sort of experiences with that?”

-I shrugged.
+I shrugged and shook my head.
 “I haven’t had any bad experiences,” I answered.
 “I don’t make a big deal out of it.”

 “That’s good.
 I haven’t felt that way either.
 And if people say shallow things to you, well, they’re just dumb.”

 After that, Kent and I went our separate ways.
-For some reason, I left feeling… kind of sad.
+For some reason, I left feeling... kind of sad.
 I wasn’t even sure if I wanted a kiss from him, but it sounded nice.
 Maybe next time.

 I was studying on the main floor of the library when I got a video call from Gyuna.
 She called about getting some help from the labs.